its-me-abi/swift_demangler_pipe/README.md

 ### swift demangler python library using pipe (incomplete)

-this is not pure python library. it uses swift officialy distributed binary. laurie wired already wrote ghidra script but it is a slow approach because it starts new process for every demangling so a faster approach is needed .compiling only demangler from swiftsource is not documented anywhere. so swift forum suggested a pipe based method.this is it.
+laurie wired wrote ghidra script but it is a slow approach because it starts new process for every demangling so a faster approach is needed .compiling only demangler from swiftsource is not documented anywhere. so swift forum suggested a pipe based method.this is it.

 #### what is mangling/demangling
 ```